Transient acceleration in $f(T)$ gravity: Introduction

 Up to now, a number of $f(T)$ theories have been proposed \citep{bengochea2009dark,linder2010einstein, yang2011new,myrzakulov2011accelerating,bamba2011equation,wu2011f}.
-Under these cases, Yang \citep{yang2011conformal} found that $f(T)$ theories are not dynamically equivalent to teleparallel action plus a scalar field.
+Under these cases, Yang found that $f(T)$ theories are not dynamically equivalent to teleparallel action with an added scalar field \citep{yang2011conformal}.
 Like other gravity theories and models, the $f(T)$ theories also have been investigated using the popular observational data.
 Investigations show that the $f(T)$ theories are compatible with observations (see e.g. \citep{nesseris2013viable,Zheng2010am} and references therein).
-So, we note that the new type of $f(T)$ theory in \citep{yang2011new} was proposed to explain the acceleration.
-It behaves like a cosmological constant, but is free from the coincidence problem.
-However, observational analysis in this model is still absent.
-Here, we would like to perform some further analysis using the observational data, such as the SNIa, BAO, and CMB.
+We note that the new type of $f(T)$ theory was proposed to explain the accelerating expansion of the universe, and it behaves like a cosmological constant; but because of its dynamic behavior, it is free from the coincidence problem seen in the case of $\Lambda$CDM \citep{yang2011new}.
+Due to this characteristic, this type of $f(T)$ is possible to be distinguished from a $\Lambda$CDM model.
+However, observational analysis for this model is still absent.
+Hence, we would like to perform some further analysis using the observational data, such as the SNIa, BAO, and CMB.

 This paper is organized as follows.
 In Sec \ref{fT theory}, the general $f(T)$ gravity and the $f(T)$ model proposed in \citep{yang2011new} are introduced.
 In Sec \ref{data and method}, we describe the method for constraining cosmological models and reconstruction scheme.
-And then the parameters of the specific $f(T)$ model are constrained by observational data.
-In addition, through the reconstruction scheme the effective equation of state and the deceleration parameter are reconstructed in Sec \ref{result}.
+Subsequently, the parameters of the specific $f(T)$ model are constrained by observational data.
+Further more, through the reconstruction scheme the effective equation of state and the deceleration parameter are reconstructed in Sec \ref{result}.
 Finally, we give the summary and conclusions in Sec \ref{conclusion}.